(and why outsourcing is the key to a better life as a business owner)

 Author: Callan Dooley

 In my daily interactions with successful business owners, I’m forever asking questions about their journey.
 One of my favourite questions: “what motivated you to start your business in the first place?”
-And whilst I continue to be amazed by the wide range of answers I receive, there is one very common motivator which links them all – the desire for a better life.
+And whilst I continue to be amazed by the wide range of answers I receive, there is one very common motivator that links them all – the desire for a better life.

 Almost all business owners I’ve spoken to include the objectives of 1) more money, 2) more freedom, and 3) doing more of the work that they enjoy as key motivators.
 Unfortunately for many, these objectives rarely come to fruition.
 Why?
 It’s simple really – most small businesses across the country (also known as SME’s) continue to run the same way they began, with the owner feeling like she or he must be and do everything.

-In his bestseller and must-read book ‘The E-Myth‘ author Michael Gerber shares the challenges most business owners face when attempting to grow.
+In his bestseller and must-read book, ‘The E-Myth‘ author Michael Gerber shares the challenges most business owners face when attempting to grow.
 Gerber notes most owners remain stuck in the same pattern of behaviour they were in when they first started their business.
-Quite rightly, most businesses across the country began on a shoestring budget, requiring the owner perform all the critical roles in order for the business to function.
+Quite rightly, most businesses across the country began on a shoestring budget, requiring the owner to perform all the critical roles in order for the business to function.
 And from Gerber’s decades of observation, breaking this pattern is far easier said than done.

 a) to work longer hours, or